stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

     title="XKCD"
     src="/assets/images/2023/11/compiling.png"
     url="https://xkcd.com/303"
-    caption="My code's compiling."
+    caption="Scala is slow to compile."
 %}

-Early criticisms of Scala was compiling was slow compared to Java, and especially interpreted languages such as Javascript or Python where compile times aren't a consideration.
-Long compile times can interrupt developer flow in addition to the actual developer downtime during the wait.
-As Scala 2 matured the compiler got faster, but Scala 3 reset the gains to zero.
-Challenging compile-time macro libraries such as [Quill](https://zio.dev/zio-quill/) are a large trade-off of additional compile time for runtime performance and stability; this article dives into optimizations to compile time that can be performed outside of the compiler.
+But this is a trade-off to the functionality provided by the compiler in the areas of developer productivity and runtime reliability that have no equivalent in Java.
+As Scala 2 matured the compiler optimizations brought compile times down, but Scala 3 reset the gains to zero.
+Macro libraries such as [Quill](https://zio.dev/zio-quill/) provide great compile-time features, and this article dives into optimizations outside of the compiler that can be done to reduce compilation times in Scala 3.
 <!--more-->

 {% include table-of-contents.html %}

+## Sub-Project Compile
 Compile with ordered subprojects
 - (Parallel compile): 10:53
 - (Default GC compile): 9:23